 A shower under a rainbow in waterfall waters.

 Cook, the sailors who cartographed precisely New Zealand coastline, missed it several times.
 You can see one mountain formation beyond another.
 The photo even got two-dimensional.
 In fact, between the first mountain and the second one, there is one of the Milford Sound narrow straits.
-The sailors of the Cook expedition missed it several times as they were looking for a comfortable entry 15 km deep into the Southern Island approaching New Zealand from the West.
+The sailors of the Cook expedition missed it several times as they were looking for an easy entry 15 km deep into the Southern Island approaching New Zealand from the West.

 The approach to Milford Sound from the Tasman Sea.